Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Experiments

 \subsection{Dynamic pricing simulator with reference effects}

-We now turn to a more structured design in which downstream effects arise through an explicit economic channel.
-In dynamic pricing, a higher current price typically lowers contemporaneous demand but can also raise the customer's internal reference level, making later prices appear more attractive relative to that benchmark.
-This creates the same immediate-versus-downstream tradeoff that motivates the MPE.
+We now turn to a more structured design in which downstream effects arise through an explicit behavioral channel.
+In dynamic pricing, a higher current price typically lowers contemporaneous demand but can also raise the consumer's internal reference level, making later prices appear more attractive relative to that benchmark.
+This creates the same immediate-versus-downstream reward tradeoff that motivates the MPE.

-\paragraph{Environment.} We simulate a dynamic pricing problem over periods $t=1,\ldots,T$, where the platform posts a scalar price $A_{i,t}\in[p_{\min},p_{\max}]$ for customer $i$.
+We simulate a dynamic pricing problem over periods $t=1,\ldots,T$, where the platform posts a scalar price $A_{i,t}\in[p_{\min},p_{\max}]$ for consumer $i$.
 We continue to work with the full observed-history state

-but the environment is intentionally partially observed.
-Each customer has latent heterogeneity $U_i$, which governs baseline willingness to pay and how quickly the customer updates an internal reference level, and also has a latent internal reference price $r^\star_{i,t}$ that evolves over time.
+but in an environment that is only partially observed.
+Each consumer has latent heterogeneity $U_i:=(W_i,\alpha_i)$, where $W_i$ governs willingness to pay and $\alpha_i$ captures how quickly the consumer updates an internal reference level.
+The individual's internal reference price $r^\star_{i,t}$, which evolves over time, is also latent.
 The observed state $X_{i,t}$ is a low-dimensional summary of recent prices, recent revenues, and seasonality.
 Appendix~\ref{app:simulator-details} gives the exact state definition and transition equations.

 Conditional on the observed history, the current price, and the latent state, the purchase indicator $B_{i,t}\in\{0,1\}$ is drawn from a logistic demand model of the form